techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (162)
 Which of the following are legal argument types for a switch statement?
 (Choose three.)

-a. byte
+A. byte

-b. int
+B. int

-c. long
+C. long

-d. float
+D. float
 e.
 char
 f.
 String
-Answer: ABE
+ANSWER: ABE
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: